Home / Grill Maintenance / There’s a Spider In My Grill!

 A fire at the front of the grill

-If you suspect that there’s a spider web blockage in your grill’s venturi tubes, turn the barbecue off and let it cool completely.
-Remove the burners in question and clean them with a venturi brush.
+- Remove the burners in question and clean them with a venturi brush.
 A venturi brush has bristles on a long flexible rod that allow you to scrub the inside walls of the burner tube.

 How To Handle Flashback Fires

+Flashback fires occur when gas flow is obstructed and flames come out through your control panel.
 In the event of a full blown flashback fire, turn off the gas supply immediately.
 In most cases, the fire should subside right away.
 If it doesn’t, get your fire extinguisher and use this to douse the flames.

-Once the fire is out and the barbecue has cooled down you will need to inspect the hoses, valves and knobs for damage.
-If any of these parts have been damaged they should be replaced before grilling again.
+Once the fire is out and the barbecue has cooled down, you will need to inspect the hoses, valves and knobs for damage.
+If any of these parts have been damaged, they should be replaced before grilling again.

 Happy Grilling!